Making the Switch to Low-Tox Deodorant: What to Expect and My Favorite Picks

 Let’s talk about deodorant!
-I know it’s hard to think about throwing out the Secret anti perspirant that you’ve used since middle school!
+I know it’s hard to think about throwing out the Secret anti-perspirant that you’ve used since middle school!
 No one wants to sweat a lot or smell!
 Haha!
 As someone who nervously sweats, I’m here to tell you, it can be done with a little trial and error I promise!
-It’s also something that is super important to me health wise because I have read a lot of scary things about the long term use of anti perspirants and the chemicals in deodorants.
+It’s also something that is super important to me health wise because I have read a lot of scary things about the long term use of anti-perspirants and the chemicals in deodorants.

 If you don’t sweat much you might consider making this spray!
 My lucky husband barely needs a deodorant and this is his go to favorite recipe!